Samyoul/U2F-php-server/README.md

 ### Registration Process Flow

 1. User navigates to a 2nd factor authentication page in your application.
+...
+TODO add the rest of the registration process flow ...

 ### Authentication Process Flow